flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 The software kit consisted in a linker, assembler and debugger.
 At request, Nintendo also offered a **C compiler**.
 That means it was no longer needed to write programs directly in assembly!
 All in all, this setup took 1.5 MB of your precious -and noisy- hard disk.

-It's too bad that this model of development was eventually reverted with the release of the GameBoy Colour.
-I'm guessing that this was because the [Gameboy's CPU](game-boy#cpu) can't handle 'unoptimised' code from a compiler.
+It's too bad that this model of development was eventually reverted with the release of the Game Boy Colour.
+I'm guessing that this was because the [Game Boy's CPU](game-boy#cpu) can't handle 'unoptimised' code from a compiler.

 ### Medium

 Game cartridges are called **Game Paks**.
-They have the same name of the GameBoy medium but they are completely different in terms of shape and functionality.
+They have the same name of the Game Boy medium but they are completely different in terms of shape and functionality.

 ![Example of retail game.](wario.jpg){.open-float}

 Due to the memory address space, the ROM can be up to **16 MB without a mapper**.
 This applies to external RAM too (up to 16 MB).
 Just like the Game Boy, they can have battery-packed SRAM.
 The cartridge is accessed using a **16-bit data bus**.

 Come to think of it, 16 MB of ROM is quite a lot for the mid-90s.
 After all, the max size of a GB ROM was 128 KB! (without a mapper).
 On the other side, let's not forget this console uses 32-bit addresses, so every pointer is 4 bytes long.
-This is two times the size of GameBoy's addresses (2 bytes), so it adds up to the space requirements.
+This is two times the size of Game Boy's addresses (2 bytes), so it adds up to the space requirements.

 `r close_float_group(with_markdown = TRUE)`